ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     ![Create button in Create backup job window](images/g039/pve_dc_backup_add_bkp_job_create_button.webp "Create button in Create backup job window")

-    After clicking on the `Create` button, the `Create: backup job` window will close itself and you will see almost immediately the new scheduled job in the main `Backup` page:
+    After clicking on the `Create` button, the `Create: backup job` window closes itself and you see almost immediately the new scheduled job in the main `Backup` page:

     ![Backup job listed on Backup page](images/g039/pve_dc_backup_new_job_listed.webp "Backup job listed on Backup page")